-- This year we have appointed an Accessibility Lead to be a point of contact on site for anyone with a disability.
+- We have a dedicated Accessibility Lead to be a point of contact on site for anyone with a disability.

 - We will have two disabled toilets on site – one in the campsite, and one in the main festival site.

 - Although we do not have an Accessible Viewing Area for the stages our Area Guardians will make sure you are taken care of and have a good line of sight to the entertainment.